Updated on June 9th, 2025

 Human exposure through food, water and our environment

-According to a 2023 Pitchstone Waters article, glyphosate is so pervasive that daily ingestion is hard to avoid, with its residue found in food, tap water, rainwater, rivers and even in human urine and breast milk.
+According to a 2023 Pitchstone Waters article, glyphosate is so widespread that its residue found in food, tap water, rainwater, rivers and even in human urine and breast milk.
 Here's a closer look at the studies detailing these exposures:

 Building on the evidence of glyphosate's presence in various food items, a study—between 2015 and 2017—in the Journal of Agricultural and Food Chemistry reveals that foods containing grains and pulses (which are legumes such as lentils and chickpeas) tend to have higher levels of detectable glyphosate.
 Specifically, the study found that 39% of grain-based foods and 42% of pulse-based foods had detectable levels of glyphosate, compared to only 15% in fruit-based and vegetable-based foods.
 The highest concentration observed was 2.5 parts per million (ppm) in grains, highlighting a significant presence of this herbicide in staple crops like wheat, oats, corn, lentils and chickpeas.